 The potential for deliberative argument in virtual spheres provides a welcome alternative to the "instant antagonism" of reality TV, the ad hominem attacks that occupy much of cable news and the bare-knuckles social practices of contentious political blogs, each of which is "designed to succeed by means inimical to knowledgeable choice and active participation."
 Given the diminishing participation of traditional journalism in the public sphere - and the increasing marginalization of journalism in the construction of consensus for the future - cultural theorists now look to digital technology as having the potential to create ways to "develop communicative forums and decision-making procedures to moderate the people's passions and allow 'cool reason' to rule."
+14

-Manovich has described how the evolution of viewers participating in VEs represents an essential shift in the use of imagery: "The new media image is something the user actively goes into, zooming in or clicking on individual parts
+Manovich has described how the evolution of viewers participating in VEs represents an essential shift in the use of imagery: "The new media image is something the user actively goes into, zooming in or clicking on individual parts with the assumption that they contain hyperlinks Moreover, new media turn most images into image-interfaces and image-instruments."
+15

-&lt;sup>11 For a stinging assessment of the failure of traditional mass media to go beyond a view of life "where the trivial and mundane eternally interchange with the tragic and spectacular by the hour," see: Goodnight, G. Thomas.
+11 For a stinging assessment of the failure of traditional mass media to go beyond a view of life "where the trivial and mundane eternally interchange with the tragic and spectacular by the hour," see: Goodnight, G. Thomas.
 (1982) The Personal, Technical, and Public Spheres of Argument: A Speculative Inquiry Into the Art of Public Deliberation.
 Journal of the American Forensic Association, Volume 18, pp. 214-227.

-&lt;sup>12 Stafford, Barbara Maria.
+12 Stafford, Barbara Maria.
 (2007) Echo Objects: The Cognitive Work of Images.
 The University of Chicago Press: Chicago, Illinois.

-&lt;sup>13 Ibid.
+13 Ibid.
 Goodnight, p.
 215.

-&lt;sup>14 Aune, James Arnt.
+14 Aune, James Arnt.
 (2008) Democratic Style and Ideological Commitment.
 Rhetoric & Public Affairs, Vol. 11, No. 3, p.482.